Johnny Peirson: Post-playing career

 After retiring from professional hockey, Peirson was initially employed at the furniture manufacturing plant owned by his father-in-law.
 He later became a prominent broadcaster and colour analyst for the Bruins.
 He first worked on WBZ radio in 1969 alongside Fred Cusick, with whom as a player he had done a TV demonstration during one of CBS-TV's short-lived weekly NHL telecasts.
 He went on to work on WSBK television starting in 1971.
-He was initially paired with Don Earle, before being reunited with Cusick, who had moved from radio to TV.
+Peirson was initially paired with Don Earle, before being reunited with Cusick, who had moved from radio to TV.
 The pair would work together in that capacity for 18 years and notably covered the first four games of the Summit Series for American viewers.
 Peirson later shifted to the studio in 1985, before retiring a decade later at the end of the 1994–95 season.

 Peirson was also an avid golfer, competing as an amateur in tournaments in Canada and the United States.
 He finished in a tie for 51st at the 1950 Canadian Open held at Royal Montreal Golf Club.

-In 2023 he would be named one of the top 100 Bruins players of all time.
+In 2023, he would be named one of the top 100 Bruins players of all time.

 Personal life

-Peirson married Barbara Ann (Hunt) around 1951 and they were married for 70 years until his death.
+Peirson married Barbara Ann (Hunt) around 1951, and they were married for 70 years until his death.
 Together, they had four children: Robert, John Jr., Pamela, and Susan.

 Peirson died on April 16, 2021, at his home in Wayland, Massachusetts.
 He was 95 years old, and was the last surviving player of McGill's 1946 Queen's Cup-winning team.